C-L-O-E/GraphIT/README.md

 # GraphIT
-GraphIT is a visualisation of algorithms from computer science lessons

-Its In an Erly Stage and Defenatly unfinshed

-Its The first Time wit React, so please be Patiant.
-A Lot of Tests and code taht could be written better/cleaner.

-Future Plans:
-Updates and adding functions for visualisation export as pdf/img for presentations or examples to hand out to students make it able to load projects maybe tasks for students.
+GraphIT is a visualization tool for computer science algorithms taught in lessons.
+It is currently in an early stage of development and definitely unfinished.

+As this is my first time working with React, I kindly ask for your patience.
+There are numerous tests and portions of code that could be improved and written in a cleaner and more efficient manner.

+Regarding future plans, I intend to release regular updates that will include additional features.
+One such feature will be the ability to export visualizations as PDF or image files, which will aid in presentations or serve as examples to distribute to students.
+Additionally, I aim to implement functionality that allows users to load projects and potentially provide tasks specifically designed for students.